5afe/safe/specs/rinkeby_warning/01_main.rst

 **Further use case scenarios are omitted since this is just about adding a label.
-Please refer to `User interface`_ for details about where to add the label.**
+Please refer to `User Interface`_ for details about where to add the label.**

 .. _`User Interface`: 02_user_interface.rst